Usage

 agent to control the propagation of LLDPDUs.
 By default, the

-01:80:c2:00:00:0e MAC address is used and limit the propaga-
+01:80:c2:00:00:0e MAC address is used and limits the propaga-

 tion of the LLDPDU to the nearest bridge (nearest-bridge).
+To

-To instruct lldpd to use the 01:80:c2:00:00:03 MAC address
+instruct lldpd to use the 01:80:c2:00:00:03 MAC address in-

-instead, use nearest-nontpmr-bridge instead.
+stead, use nearest-nontpmr-bridge instead.
 To use the

 01:80:c2:00:00:00 MAC address instead, use